Construction & Property

 Your traffic management plan must include:

-On high-speed roads (speed limit of 50 mph or above), your plan must show advance warning signs at the minimum distances specified in Chapter 8 Part 2.
-For national speed limit roads, this means signs at 200 m, 400 m, and 800 m from the works with a lead-in taper of at least 100 m.
+On high-speed roads (speed limit of 50 mph or above), your plan must show advance warning signs and lead-in tapers at the minimum distances specified in the Chapter 8 Part 2 tables for the road type and speed limit.
+Check the current tables rather than relying on rule-of-thumb figures.

 Set up traffic management step by step